scdodd83/droneshieldDoddTest/README.md

 ### CLONE THE REPO

-Now that everything is installed correctly you can run the automation suite it's time to clone the repo:
+Now that everything is installed correctly it's time to clone the repo:

 1. Open a terminal.